 - How to staff the business and when to expand

 - How they build revenue streams into the business

 - Looking at the growth potential

-That in a class would be fascinating and I would say right now that I for one wouldn’t be caught skipping class if this was the type of learning material we had.
+That being taught in a class would keep my attention and attendance.
+I would say right now that 2021 me wouldn’t be caught skipping class if this was the type of learning material we had.

 “I am a big believer in making online businesses as soon as you can.
 The ability to take an idea and build a business opens up a world of opportunity for you.”

 Know the different types of investment opportunities available when they have some money.
 Imagine a world where your kids are planning how to manage their finances before they graduate.